 - Avoid taking a hot bath

-There is a lot of advice that says take a hot bath to relax yourself, but since the body needs to lower its temperature in order to fall asleep a hot bath will actually keep you up.
-If you find a hot bath relaxing, finish your bath at least two hours before your bedtime so that your body has enough time to cool down.
-Make sure to give your body at least an hour to cool down after a bath and prior to going to bed.
-Which leads me to the next point…
+There is a lot of advice that says take a hot bath to relax yourself, but since the body needs to lower its temperature in order to fall asleep, a hot bath will actually keep you up.
+If you enjoy a soak in a hot bath, just be sure to finish your bath at least 2 hours before bedtime so that your body has enough time to cool down.

 Your body needs to cool down in order to fall asleep and stay asleep, so do what you can to make your room cool.
-For me, a cool bedroom has the added benefit of nestling into a heavy comforter, and I find the heavy warmth very soothing.
+For me, a cool bedroom has the added benefit of allowing me to nestle into a heavy comforter, and I find the heavy warmth very soothing.

 Don't just "exercise," but do so intensely, to the point of feeling physical exhaustion.
-At the end of the day, this is probably the single best thing for helping induce deep, restorative sleep.
+At the end of the day, intense exercise is probably the single way to induce deep, restorative sleep.
 When I say "intensely," I mean intense relative to your capability.
 For some this may mean running 5 miles, for others it may mean a brisk 20 minute walk that elevates the heart rate.
 Physical tiredness is essential to getting a good night's sleep.

-Warm milk?
-Yech.
-A cup of herbal tea?
-No thank you.
-These are commonly advised to help you rest and fall asleep.
-I say find the routine that works for you - whatever it is - and just do it every night.
-For me, it's the simple act of shutting the house down.
-Turning off all the lights, picking up stray toys, reviewing the schedule for the next day, planning breakfast for the morning rush, and locking each door.
+For me, it's the simple act of shutting the house down by turning off all the lights, picking up the clutter, reviewing the next day's schedule, and planning breakfast for the morning rush.
 Feeling organized about the house helps me feel less anxious.
 This simple routine tells my body that it's time to close down for the day.
-Find what helps you feel less anxious at the end of the day and incorporate into a nightly ritual.
+Find what helps you feel less anxious at the end of the day and own your nightly ritual.

 The preceding tips worked perfectly for me and I hope will give you at least some ideas of what will work for you, too.
-What do you think?
-Do you have a tip that didn't make my list?
-Let us know in the comments.
+Sweet Dreams!